Athletics at the 2008 Summer Olympics – Men's 100 metres

 The men's 100 metres sprint event at the 2008 Olympic Games took place on 15 and 16 August at the Beijing National Stadium.
-Eighty athletes from 64 nations competed.
+80 athletes from 64 nations competed.
 Each nation was limited to 3 athletes per rules in force since the 1930 Olympic Congress.
 The final was won by Jamaican Usain Bolt in a world record time of 9.69 seconds.
 It was Jamaica's first title in the event, and first medal in the event since 1976.
-Jamaica became the first country to join the men's 100 metre winners since Trinidad and Tobago, also in 1976; Richard Thompson won that country's fourth overall medal in the event with his silver.
+Jamaica became the first country to join the men's 100 metre winners since Trinidad and Tobago, also in 1976; Richard Thompson won the country's fourth overall medal in the event with his silver.